SimplyProgrammer/JavaFx-Inner-UI/README.md

 ## About
-InnerUI adds some king of window system what you can have inside of your javafx application.
+InnerUI adds some king of window system you can have inside of your javafx application.
-Basically it adds window in window.
+Basically it adds window in to window.
-I nevere planed to relese this thing, but why not.
+I nevere planed to relese this thing.
+This was my attempt to create whole operation system but suddenly I realized that it will not be that easy.
+I mean, it was utopia to think that one person will make entire operation system.
+But I thought it would be nice if I publish that what i manage to create before I stop with operation system development.
+So thats Inner UI.
-Feal free to report any problems, issues or what I should add or change.
+Feel free to report any problems, issues or what I should add or change.

 ## Info
 * If you want to add or see issues just click on [Issues section](https://github.com/PetoPetko/InnerUI/issues) in up.